 To design the experts, the forecaster faces the following arbitrage.
 On the one hand, it is critical to include a sufficient number of experts to get the maximum amount of information, in order to reduce the approximation error.
 On the other hand, the regret increases with the log of the number of experts.
-We decided to pick different sets of experts in Section 4: we pick both "off-the shelf" experts used in the literature and in central banks to predict financial crises as well as bayesian averaging models and machine learning models such as random forests.
+With this tradeoff in mind, we pick different sets of experts in Section 4: some are "off-the shelf" experts used in the literature and in central banks to predict financial crises, others are bayesian averaging models and machine learning models such as random forests.
 The beauty of our approach is that we can include any type of experts and therefore be very œcumenical in terms of methodology.